Well, I wanted to love SNF but I left utterly deflated. I was expecting camp 70’s joy and left feeling a bit grubby and disappointed.

 This production celebrates a tawdry outdated story that dragged, cruise ship vocals, repetitive moves and dizzying stage management – painful in places!

 Let me be clear, it’s not horrible…it just didn’t move at any point in any way.
+It’s basically a 2* under-rehearsed disaster.

 Bill Kenwright has malicious had this YouTube review removed twice.
 We are currently pursuing legal action: